alanwangwyz/twitter-model/README.md

 2. run search: python3 Search.py
 3. launch automatic crab: python3 crab.py

-Then it will updated automatically.
+Then it will updated automatically at 1AM Melbourne time on a daily basis.

 Deployed Server:
 http://45.113.234.255:3000